ReNformation

 This section about Noah's Ark is completely separate from the Tabernacle.

-I came up with this theory about the circular Noah's Ark in the spring of 2025.
+This theory about Noah's Ark came to me in the spring of 2025.

 _edited_edited.jpg)